The annual economic cost of road crashes in Australia is enormous—estimated at $27 billion per annum—and the social impacts are devastating.

-The Department of Infrastructure and Transport has a range of functions that support the Australian Government’s role in road safety.
-These include: administering vehicle safety standards for new vehicles, administering the National Black Spot Program and other road funding, administering the keys2drive and Seatbelts for Regional School Buses programs, producing national road safety statistics, and coordinating the National Road Safety Strategy 2011–2020.
+The Department of Infrastructure, Regional Development and Cities has a range of functions that support the Australian Government's role in road safety.
+These include: administering vehicle safety standards for new vehicles, administering the National Black Spot Program and other road funding, administering the keys2drive program, producing national road safety statistics, and coordinating the National Road Safety Strategy 2011–2020.

 The Strategy sets out nationally agreed objectives, targets and priorities for road safety improvement in Australia.
-It is an initiative of the Australian Transport Council.
+Further information available at roadsafety.gov.au

 The Australian Government is supporting the Decade of Action for Road Safety.

 The Department is involved in a range of work aimed at reducing risks to children from vehicles in home driveways.